micapareddes/micapareddes/README.md

 ### Hii :) My name is Micaela and I'm new in the field

- 💻 Aprendendo HTML e CSS
+ 💻 Aprendendo CSS e JavaScript

  <div align="justify">